AdamPaternostro/Training-Azure-DevOps/README.md

     - Leave Deployment Mode as Incremental (this is very important as Complete will remove unused resources which can do things like delete a storage account)
 15. Save
 16. Click on Release | Create a Release
-   - You can click the Release-1 link to view the release
+   - You can click the Release-1 link to view the release (click on logs to see the progress)
    - You can view the resources being created in the Azure Portal

 ### Release pipeline (Deploy Code)
+Now we want to deploy code (to the production slot).
+We will deploy our sample web application and set an application setting that can be accessed as an environment variable.
 1. Edit the release pipeline
 2. Add a task to the Dev stage "Azure App Service Deploy"
 3. Edit the settings